Xero-Studio/MCSG/README.md

 # Important！
-NOW ME PLAN TO CREATE A NEW SERVER MANAGER,NOW PLEASE TO USE THE BAT FORMAT SERVER MANAGER.
+NOW ME MADE A NEW MINECRAFT SERVER START IN THE [repository](https://github.com/Xero-Studio/PythonMineCraftServerStart) BY [TedZyzsdy](https://github.com/TedZyzsdy).
 This project has been deprecated due to the difficulty of PyQt, and it is now maintained by [TedZyzsdy](https://github.com/TedZyzsdy).